 The U of S Psychology Graduate Programs

-A. Clinical Psychology (Accredited by the Canadian Psychological Association and the American Psychological Association)
+A. Clinical Psychology (Accredited by the Canadian Psychological Association)

 - has 7 core faculty and 25 associated faculty in community agencies (adjunct professors are active researchers who supervise theses and may also supervise clinical work; professional affiliates are clinicians who provide clinical supervision)

 - program nominally takes 5 years post B.A.
 (Honours), and several students have completed the program in that time, but the average for our graduates is 7 years to complete doctorate

 - program comprises (a) coursework in foundations of psychology, ethics, assessment, intervention (psychotherapy), statistics and research design, personality and psychopathology; (b) clinical practicum placements and a full-year internship; (c) research leading to a PhD dissertation

 - students normally complete 1 year in MA program and then transfer to the PhD program